thomas-abraham13/nginx_project/README.md

 So if we want to view the stream in a browser, there’s a couple of things we’ll need to set up starting with transmux of the rtmp stream into a format the open source players like Dash/Shaka can support:

-Transmuxing is the process of changing the delivery format for video and audio without encoding or transcoding the original content - taken from [Transcoding](https://www.notion.so/Transcoding-ded0a6357d5d49d1827b17c9b45b19bd?pvs=21)
+Transmuxing is the process of changing the delivery format for video and audio without encoding or transcoding the original content

 ## Update conf